 When a cell is in low-error mode, the spectral efficiency in the frame(s) will be too low, considering the analysis in part A above and the characteristics of low-error mode summarised in the table below.

 When a cell is in normal mode, there is no repetition and low coding rate.
-Therefore, the operation point of normal mode is high, leading to low reliability for low geometry users, especially for Dense Urban and Rural test environments.
+Therefore, the operation point of normal mode is high, leading to low transmission reliability for low geometry users, especially for Dense Urban and Rural test environments.